 Howard Sherman in Day of the Dead

-In Day of the Dead, a group of soldiers and scientists are holed up in a vast underground bunker while, overhead in the ‘real world’ the undead roam in their millions.
-One of the scientists is obsessed with the idea of ‘training’ the undead, of finding a way to control them.
-And to this end he’s been working with one of the undead, a living corpse he’s called ‘Bub’.
+a group of soldiers and scientists are holed up in a vast underground bunker while, overhead in the ‘real world’ the undead roam in their millions.
+One of the scientists is obsessed with the idea of ‘training’ the zombies, of finding a way to control them.
+And to this end he’s been working with a living corpse he’s called ‘Bub’.

 But Bub is dead. his skin is grey and flabby and wrinkled.
 His jaw protrudes, revealing rotten teeth.
 His bloodshot eyes bulge.
 When he moves, he moves like a drugged animal and when he ‘speaks’ he can only produce grunts and muffled howls.
 He looks and acts, in other words, like a village idiot as played by Monty Python.
 And this, I think, is why his performance has been ignored: he’s too good.